I Was Chased Out Of A Restaurant For This Floral Street Perfume, It’s That Good

 Before I spritzed my tester, I was dubious — I had read online that one of the notes in Wonderland Peony is cotton candy and, as someone who dislikes anything too sweet, that doesn’t really appeal.
 I should have definitely given Floral Street more credit.
 Wonderland Peony doesn’t smell overly saccharine at all, rather like an inviting cloud of fresh-floral goodness.
 Or just like wandering into a flower garden at the height of spring, all the blooms bursting with life and scent; bees buzzing, butterflies fluttering around you, birdsong overhead.
 Along with the peonies come bouquets of violets, handfuls of blackcurrants, raspberry flower and pink guava for a fruitiness, pink peppercorn berries and cedarwood notes for a woody earthiness and vetiver which, I think, adds a light grassy scent.
 Just like someone has freshly mowed the lawn nearby.
 If you like Jo Malone’s Peony and Blush Suede Cologne, then you’ll love this.
 In fact, since testing, I've found Wonderland Peony competing for top spot with Wild Vanilla Orchid and my tester bottle is almost finished — I’ll be in dire need of investing in a full size bottle very soon!

-Sweet Almond Blossom is, just as the name suggests, a sweet, juicy fragrance that sits on the fence between what experts nickname “floral” and “green scents”.
+Sweet Almond Blossom is, just as the name suggests, a sweet, juicy fragrance that sits on the fence between what experts nickname “floral” and “green" scents.
 In simple terms, this just means it doesn’t stray too far into either territory.
 Lush pomelo fruit (sort of like grapefruit) and passionfruit combine for a sparkling, citrus top note which eases down into sweet apple blossom and vanilla bean, nutty tonka bean and then a base of crisp, grassy green matcha tea.
 All in all, I find it a creamy, delicate scent that’s perfect for daytime wear (read: fresh enough not to irritate your coworkers).
-I actually already included this in our best 2023 summer scents roundup and I stand by that decision.
 This truly does capture the best of early summer, reminding me of those first long, languid days while the scent of blossom plays on the air.

-AdvertisementADVERTISEMENT

 The cherry on top of the cake is the packaging.
 This fragrance — Floral Street’s latest — was created in partnership with the Van Gogh Museum and is inspired by Vincent van Gogh’s oil painting Almond Blossom.

+AdvertisementADVERTISEMENT

 Simply put, this is sunshine in a bottle.
-Another of Floral Street’s collaborations with the Van Gogh Museum (and of course, taking inspiration from Van Gogh’s most iconic paintings), Sunflower Pop is a light, sun-soaked citrus scent that will brighten even the dullest winter day and pierce even the strongest of SAD-fuelled, gremlin-girl, bed-rotting-for-days moods.
+Another of Floral Street’s collaborations with the Van Gogh Museum (and of course, taking inspiration from Van Gogh’s most iconic paintings), Sunflower Pop is a light, sun-soaked citrus scent that will brighten even the dullest day and pierce even the strongest of gremlin-girl, bed-rotting-for-days moods.
 Fresh zingy mandarin and Calabrian bergamot meet vegan honey and bellini accords to create a truly uplifting and refreshing fragrance.
 In fact, this had me smiling every time I caught a whiff throughout the day.
-Spritz whenever and wherever you need a pick-me-up — your pillow, your go-to scarf, your home-office — and daydream of summer freedom (only a few more months, everyone...).
+Spritz whenever and wherever you need a pick-me-up — your pillow, your go-to scarf, your home-office — and daydream of summer freedom (not long to go!).

 AdvertisementADVERTISEMENT